- Home /

 If you aren't able to find a location near you, we can easily arrange an obligation-free virtual appointment.
 No matter where you are located, we will always provide the same, expert advice and manage your claim with the same level of quality and commitment.

-How does compensation get calculated for stress claims?
+How is compensation calculated for workers’ compensation stress claims?

 Depending on the nature of your stress claim, in most instances a monetary value is placed on the gap between your predicted life path before the injury and your actual life path since the injury.
 In order for compensation to be awarded in stress claims, your legal team usually have to demonstrate you are suffering from a clinical medical condition, which is classified as an ‘injury’.